link to ringley website

 The energy-efficient-homes-through-epcs'>EPC regulations may be stricter from April 2023 as landlords will face legal consequences if they cannot improve the energy efficiency of rented properties as per Minimum Energy Efficiency Standards (MEES).
 Complying with energy efficiency standards is a slow and costly process.
 Time is running out for landlords who are yet to improve the energy-efficient-homes-through-epcs'>EPC rating of their properties.

 Checking the energy-efficient-homes-through-epcs'>EPC of the property and assessing the need to make cost-effective improvements is the priority for landlords.
 Taking necessary steps to improve the energy-efficient-homes-through-epcs'>EPC rating if it is below the Band-E is must.
 They should include the right to access the property for MEES compliance while granting new leases.
-Landlords may explore the possibility of recovering improvement costs through servicechargesorted.co.uk/blogs/digital-solution-can-improve-the-whole-process-by-making-it-faster-and-more-transparent'>service charges.
+Landlords may explore the possibility of recovering improvement costs through servicechargesorted.co.uk/blogs/service-charge-disputes-what-cam-be-disputed-how-and-the-role-of-the-first-role-tenancy-agreements-made-easy'>planetrent.co.uk/blog/could-a-tax-tribunal-ruling-mean-btl-investors-avoid-3-stamp-duty-surcharge'>tribunal'>service charges.

 Visit Ringley Popular pages: